Linux adoption

-Linux adoption is the adoption of Linux computer operating systems (OS) by households, nonprofit organizations, businesses, and governments.
+Linux adoption is the adoption of Linux-based computer operating systems (OSes) by households, nonprofit organizations, businesses, and governments.

-Many factors have resulted in the expanded use of Linux systems by traditional desktop users as well as operators of server systems, including the desire to minimize software costs, increase network security and support for open-source philosophical principles.
-In recent years several governments, at various levels, have enacted policies shifting state-owned computers to Linux from proprietary software regimes.
+Android, which runs on Linux, is the world's most widely used computer operating system.
+As of October 2024, Android has 45% of the global operating system market followed by Windows with 26%.

+Linux runs almost every type of device, all the top 500 most powerful supercomputers in the world, desktop computers, laptops, the International Space Station, smartphones, smartwatches, TVs, and cars.
+Additional large systems like The New York Stock Exchange, the Pentagon, and social media platforms like Facebook, YouTube, and X (formerly Twitter) all run on Linux.
+Microsoft's cloud service depends on Linux.

 In August 2010, Jeffrey Hammond, principal analyst at Forrester Research, declared, "Linux has crossed the chasm to mainstream adoption," a statement attested by the large number of enterprises that had transitioned to Linux during the late-2000s recession.
 In a company survey completed in the third quarter of 2009, 48% of surveyed companies reported using an open-source operating system.

 The Linux Foundation regularly releases publications regarding the Linux kernel, Linux OS distributions, and related themes.
 One such publication, "Linux Adoption Trends: A Survey of Enterprise End Users," is freely available upon registration.

-Traditionally, the term Linux adoption refers to adoption of a Linux OS made for "desktop" computers, the original intended use (or adoption on servers, that is essentially the same form of OS).
-Adoption of that form on personal computers is still low relatively, while adoption of the Android operating system is very high.
-The term Linux adoption, often overlooks that operating system or other uses such as in ChromeOS that also use the Linux kernel (but have almost nothing else in common, not even the name – Linux – usually applied; while Android is the most popular variant – in fact the most popular operating system in the world).